demirelarda/NodeJSChatAPI/README.md

 # NodeJS Chat App
 * This project is a production ready chat application that can be easily integrated into any application (mobile, web or desktop).
 * It is aimed to prepare a ready-made system that even someone who does not have any knowledge about backend systems can easily use.
-That's why I tried to prepare a detailed documentation.
+That's why I tried to prepare a detailed documentation. ([See documentation section](#documentation))

 # Features
 * JWT auth mechanism for a secure system